-Front doors are subject to lots of wear and tear and are often the first line of defense against intruders, so it’s important you go with a solid, high-quality option.
-Make sure you choose a solid timber, or strong fibreglass or aluminium door that’s in good condition and that’s been professionally installed to ensure it’s fit for purpose.
+Front doors are subject to lots of wear and tear and are often the first line of defence against intruders, so it’s important you go with a solid, high-quality option.
+Make sure you choose a solid timber, strong composite fibreglass or aluminium door that’s in good condition and that’s been professionally installed to ensure it is fit for purpose.

 A solid front door is only one part of the security equation – you also need to invest in good-quality locks.
 We recommend installing at least two locks on your front door to make it difficult to break in and to act as a deterrent for thieves.
 This may include a standard lock within the doorknob, as well as a deadbolt for added security.

 Creating an additional barrier between your home and your surrounds is a good option if you’re concerned about security, so the addition of a security screen on your front door can provide peace of mind.
 In addition to the added safety factor, security screens can also be a great option when you’d like to keep some fresh air flowing through your home, without sacrificing your family’s safety or peace of mind.